Office of Student Life

 Camp Recky Sport Majors

-Each week of camp your camper will get the opportunity to participate in 2 sports per week.
-These sport activities will take place between 9:30 - 11 a.m. each morning.
-The goal of our sport majors are to introduce your child to a variety of sports.
-Whether this is your child's first time with a sport or has been playing the sport for a while, your camper will have the opportunity to learn basic skills through various drills and games.
-Our key focus is learning the basics while emphasizing Sportsmanship, Teamwork and Participation.
-While we ask all campers to try every activity first, alternative activities will be provided for those campers who are not interested in a certain sport major.
+Each week of camp, your camper will have the opportunity to participate in two sports.
+These sport activities take place between 9:30 - 11 a.m. each morning.
+The goal of our sport majors is to introduce your child to a variety of sports.
+Whether this is your child’s first time trying a sport or they have prior experience, your camper will have the opportunity to learn basic skills through various drills and games.
+Our focus is on learning the basics while emphasizing sportsmanship, teamwork and participation.
+While we ask all campers to try each activity first, alternative activities will be provided for those who are not interested in a particular sport major.

 Camp Recky Afternoon Minors

-Campers will have the opportunity to partake in various sport and recreational activites during the afternoons at camp.
-Below is a list of activities that will take place throughout each week of camp: Gaga!, field games, nine square, gym games, scavenger hunts, on-campus field trips, swimming, kitchen time and themed arts and crafts.
+Campers will have the opportunity to participate in a variety of sport and recreational activities during the afternoons.
+Activities may include Gaga, field games, nine square, gym games, scavenger hunts, on-campus field trips, swimming, kitchen time and themed arts and crafts.

 Kitchen Time

-Camp Recky will offer kitchen time for our campers, with a different theme geared toward a specific age group.
-This program activity is not what we formerly called Kids in the Kitchen, but a modified version of it for the summer of 2025.
-Kitchen time will be a part of our afternoon rotation for ALL campers to have the opportunity to participate at no additional cost.
-Each age group will have certain weeks they will be able to participate in basic kitchen activities.
-Campers who are not interested in Kitchen Time will have alternative sport and recreation activities they will be able to participate in.
+Camp Recky offers kitchen time for campers, with a different theme geared toward a specific age group.
+This program is a modified version of what was previously known as Kids in the Kitchen.
+Kitchen time is part of the afternoon rotation, allowing all campers the opportunity to participate at no additional cost.
+Each age group will have designated weeks for participation in basic kitchen activities.
+Campers who are not interested in kitchen time will have alternative sport and recreational activities available.

-• Buckeye Breakfast - It is the most important meal of the day.
-Learn how to cook food that will start your day off right!
+• Buckeye Breakfast - The most important meal of the day.
+Learn how to cook foods that will start your day off right.

-• Dreamy Desserts - Make your favorite baked desserts while learning about cooking safety.
+• Dreamy Desserts - Make your favorite baked desserts while learning about kitchen safety.

-• Cooking ABC's - Learn kitchen basics by cooking age appropriate, simple food items.
+• Cooking ABCs - Learn kitchen basics by preparing simple, age-appropriate food items.

 What to Wear and Bring to Camp